shubhamsaraf3/AlumniWebsite/README.md

 # College Alumni Website using HTML/CSS

+Hi, this website was made by my team and I as a part of my 6th Semester web development project.
+I worked on most of the css and the landing page and was assisted by my team mates in the remaning pages.
+Thanks!

 ## Steps:
 - download all files and place them in one folder
 - open 'index2.html'